skarlekar/WorldHappinessReport/README.md

 With this data as input, we built an ETL  job (ETL - Extract, Transform & Load) using AWS Glue  to transform the data into a denormalized CSV format which was pushed out to another S3 bucket.

-With the final data in S3, we built an Athena query to query the data in S3 in SQL format.
+With the final data in S3, we built an Athena query to query this data in SQL format.
+With the Athena query in place, we wrote a Lambda function that queries the data on demand and e

 To